Inokinoki/inoki-blog/source/_posts/Ollama.md

 }
 ```

-For example, it calls `llama_backend_init` to initalize the backend (could be AVX, CUDA, etc), and `llama_numa_init` to initilize the NUMA (if exists).
-Then it calls the `load_model` function in the server context with the given parameters to load the model and finilize the initialization with `initialize` function.
+For example, it calls `llama_backend_init` to initialize the backend (could be AVX, CUDA, etc), and `llama_numa_init` to initialize the NUMA (if exists).
+Then it calls the `load_model` function in the server context with the given parameters to load the model and finalize the initialization with `initialize` function.

 In case of error, the error messages are formatted to the `err` argument to return and be processed in go parts.